cc-cdv-lu/FireFinger/README.md

 All notable changes to this project will be documented in this file.

 ### [Future plans]

-  - Preconfigured courses and user defined courses will be divided into separate sections and folders
+- TBA

+### [1.1.0] First major update

+- Features
+  - Integrated courses and custom courses are now separated.
+You'll find your own texts in "My texts"
+  - Added font selector
+  - Many improvements for people using braille displays
+  - Added new and improved german course
+- Other
+  - Upgrade to newest angular-electron and Angular 8
+  - Fixes white background on bottom of pages
+  - Many more fixes, ugliness cleanup and much more

 ### [1.0.5] More accessibility features

 - Features:
   - New colors schemes to support edge filter glasses (Kantenfilterbrillen)
   - Added accesskey support
   - Saving previous session - can continue where left off

 ### [1.0.4] Visual changes

 - Features
   - Improved about section
   - New logo
   - Improved chapter view descriptions

 ### [1.0.3] Usability and user experience improvements